 A budget friendly way to decorate this space would be to use furniture from other rooms in your home.
 We moved a few pieces around in our home but also purchased a new play table for our kids.
 This round play table has quickly become the kids favorite.
 We made some built-in storage with a desk space where the kids could sit and get some computer time in.
 Our TV is mounted in between the desks and we use it for programs like GoNoodle and Circle Time with Ms. Monica.

 Step 4: Choose 3 key play stations

 Play stations were probably the part of the space that the kids were most excited about.
 We chose 3 play stations for our homeschool room: a reading nook, an arts & crafts station, and a dress-up station.
 We put the kids favorite books and costumes in the reading nook and dress-up station.
-The arts & crafts station is filled with card stock, sensory bins and activities that the kids can rotate throughout the school year.
+The arts & crafts station is filled with card stock, sensory bins, school supplies and activities that the kids can rotate throughout the school year.
 Each item is labeled so that when it’s time to clean up the kids remember where to put things back.